-Rules and Regulations for conducting Diploma in Pharmacy Part - I and Part - II Courses and examination and Part - III Practical training by Annamalai University as per the New Educational Regulations, 1991 of the Pharmacy Council of India constituted under the Pharmacy Act 1948.
+Rules and Regulations for conducting Diploma in Pharmacy Part - I and Part - II Courses and examination and Part - III Practical training by Annamalai University and will be called as "D.Pharm.
+Academic Regulations 2019 of Annamalai University" They shall come into effect from the Academic Year 2019-20.
+The regulations framed are subject to modifications from time to time by the authorities of the Annamalai University.